vhuynen/Connect-RAK4631-Weather-Monitoring-to-Helium-and-Ubidots/README.md

 Type of battery used :
 - Battery Samsung INR18650-32E 3100mAh - 6.4A - 18650 - Li-ion

-###  Power consumption without deep sleep mode
+###  Power consumption without "deep sleep mode"

-After several days of data transmission every 15 minutes, I notice that the current drop very fast and that the module drained the current of 4.03 Volts to 3.66 Volts in least seven days.
+After several days of data transmission (every 15 minutes), I noticed that the current drops very quickly and that the module drained the current from 4.03 Volts to 3.66 Volts in less than seven days.

-Actually, the program don't take in account concerns of power consumption.
-I have analysed the power consumption and I observed that the module consumes 6.3 mA at rest with a peak of 72 mA when data are sending over the LoRaWan module.
+Actually, the program doesn't take into account power consumption related issues.
+I have analysed the power consumption and I observed that the module consumes 6.3 mA at rest.
+Also when data was being sent over the LoRaWan, I have noticed that the current's consumption reached a peak of 72 mA.

-Below, the graph of current consumption on seven days :
+The current consumption's graph for seven days :

 ![RAK4631 consumption](./docs/gallery/Battery_Voltage_Without_Power_Saving.png)

 ### Power consumption with power saving mode

-The tip to benefit the deep sleep mode with the Nordic nRF52840 is to use semaphores provide by the embedded operating system [FreeRTOS](https://www.freertos.org).
+The trick to benefit from deep sleep mode with the Nordic nRF52840 is to use semaphores provided by the embedded Operating System [FreeRTOS](https://www.freertos.org).

-This topic has been very fine explain in the article of [how to reduce the Power Consumption of WisBlock Solution](https://news.rakwireless.com/how-to-reduce-the-power-consumption-of-wisblock-solutions/).
+This topic has been well developed in this article : [how to reduce the Power Consumption of WisBlock Solution](https://news.rakwireless.com/how-to-reduce-the-power-consumption-of-wisblock-solutions/).

-Below, the graph of current consumption on ten days with power saving mode, the curve is flat :rocket: :
+Down below, the current consumption's graph for ten days supplied with power saving mode.
+As you can see, the curve is flat :rocket: :
 ![RAK4631 deep sleep consumption](./docs/gallery/Battery_Voltage_Power_Saving.png)

-#### Principal of the code
+#### Main code

 ``` c
 /** Semaphore used by events to wake up loop task */